Search over 0 Lakeland Terrier dogs across Australia

 Origins

-The Lakeland Terrier’s origins can be traced back to the rugged, mountainous region of the Lake District in England.
-Developed in the early 19th century, the breed was created to assist farmers in protecting their livestock from foxes and other predators.
-By selectively breeding various terriers, such as the Old English Black and Tan Terrier, Bedlington Terrier, and the Dandie Dinmont Terrier, the Lakeland Terrier emerged as a distinct breed.
+The Lakeland Terrier hails from the rugged, mountainous region of the Lake District in England.
+Developed in the early 19th century, the breed emerged to assist farmers in guarding their livestock from foxes and other predators.

 Lakeland Terriers were prized for their tenacity, agility, and determination.
-They were adept at working in challenging terrain, pursuing quarry into their dens, and dispatching them effectively.
-Their small size allowed them to navigate the narrow, rocky crevices and burrows in the Lake District, making them indispensable working dogs.
+They excelled in navigating challenging terrain, pursuing quarry into dens, and dispatching them effectively.

 Key Characteristics Of Lakeland Terriers